🇮🇹Italy · Visas

 Decreto Flussi is the annual quota for non-EU salaried workers.
 The 2025 ceiling sits at 181450 permits across every category combined, seasonal agriculture, construction, elderly care, IT specialists.
 Day-one filing turns into a sprint; the popular categories close within hours.

 The student route is long but predictable.
 Student D visa → permesso for study → post-graduation one-year job-search permesso → conversion to Lavoro Subordinato or Autonomo.
-Five accumulated years of residence open permanent residence.
+Five accumulated years of residence open permanent residence, gated on passing the mandatory A2 Italian language test.
 For younger applicants this is the most reliable trajectory, provided the university is accredited.

 Permesso di soggiorno, what happens after landing